PharmD

 Year 3

-The Fall and Spring Sessions of the third year of the pharmacy program (P3) include six, 6-week APPEs alongside Professional Development for a total of eight APPEs that culminate with graduation at the end of the Spring Session.
+The Fall and Spring Sessions of the third year of the pharmacy program (P3) include seven, 6-week APPEs alongside Professional Development for a total of eight APPEs that culminate with graduation at the end of the Spring Session.

 Outcomes